mindbeam/unbase/docs/design/goals.md

 <br>
 <br>

 <a name="footnote1">1</a>: Using the term "offline" for conversational understanding.
-There is no such thing as "Online" or "Offline" except as observed from a specific point in space and using a subjective metric.<br>
+There is no such thing as "Online" or "Offline" except as observed from a specific point in space and using a entityive metric.<br>